scottgriv/Launch-Portals/README.md

 > [!NOTE]
 > Each **Portal** type has an icon indicator associated with it, located in the upper left hand corner of each **Portal**.
 > You can disable this indicator by setting `showPortalIcons` to `false` in the `config.js` file if you do not want to display it.

-## General Information

-> [!NOTE]
-> I used [Microlink API](https://microlink.io/) to pull the `meta` tags from my websites into structured data to be displayed in each **Portal**.
-> Because the free tier is subject to a soft limit of [50 unauthenticated requests a day](https://microlink.io/docs/api/basics/rate-limit), I decided to use Netlify functions to cache the data server side.
-If you're testing on local, I cache it in the browser.
-So be sure to set `localTesting` to `true` if you're developing on your local, otherwise it should be set to `false` for Netlify depoloyment.

 ## Closing